10 Ways to secure the perfect short-term loan

 A lender who offers you flexible terms will allow you to choose the amount of money you borrow as well as how long you have to pay it off in.
 Some lenders will offer you set terms and this is not a bad thing, but it can saddle you with unfavorable fees.

 Some online brokers and lenders will offer you a loan onsite loan calculator.
-This is a great way to see what your monthly installments will look like depending on how long you need to pay off the loan, the loan amount, and in some cases whether you pay it off bi-weekly or monthly.
+This is a great way to see what your monthly instalments will look like depending on how long you need to pay off the loan, the loan amount, and in some cases whether you pay it off bi-weekly or monthly.

 Beware the sliders!
 Make sure that the loan calculator factors in the interest rate, establishment fee and monthly account maintenance fees.
 If it does not, you'll need to check those fees before signing any kind of agreement.